oolonek/cerebrarium/vault/actionables.md

 > Unsorted list of actionables waiting to be categorized, or does not fit into a bigger topic.
 Task that need more breaking down also belongs here until it becomes actionable.

-- [x] make a reading list
-- [x] deprecate physical weekly note and move into singular actionables list.
-    - [x] think about the workflow
 - [ ] start compiling modular synthesis knowledge base
     - be more specific